(888) 340-0089

 • A board of directors

-These come from forming a nonprofit corporation.
-Many funders also require 501(c)(3) status before awarding grants or major gifts.
-After formation, staying organized is just as important; our Nonprofit Compliance Checklist explains the filings and governance practices that help maintain good standing.
+These foundational elements typically come from forming a nonprofit corporation.
+Many funders also require confirmed 501(c)(3) tax-exempt status before awarding grants or major gifts.
+After formation, staying organized is just as important.
+Our guide, Nonprofit Compliance Checklist explains the filings and governance practices that help maintain good standing.

 4. Are you testing a short-term idea?